dustinheisey/An-Inconvenient-Modpack/bugs.md

 - [ ] glass panes staged incorrectly (fix with garbage biome overhaul)
 - [ ] bloomery doesn't work with charcoal fragment
 - [ ] hearth rdoesn't work with charcoal fragment
-- [ ] crushing recipes are not working correctly
 - [ ] regenerate the template world in a hot biome
 - [ ] charcoal pit exploit